Lesson 77: Handel Sonata in A minor, HWV 362 — Allegro

 The opening

-The Allegro opens with a turning figure around A — a stepwise descent followed by an ascent, sixteenth notes throughout.
-The motion never quite stops until the cadence.
+A turning figure around A in continuous sixteenths — the motion never quite stops until the cadence.

 The articulation choice

-• Slur pairs of sixteenths, tongue the next pair.
-Adds shape to running figures.
-Use when the contour invites differentiation.
+• Slur pairs, tongue the next pair — adds shape where the contour invites it.

-Most performers mix the two within the movement.
-Mark the choices in the score before practising; do not improvise them at speed.
+Most performers mix the two; mark the choices in the score before practising.

 The contrast with the Larghetto